Occupational Therapy Assistant: AAS

 Students receiving a "D" or below 74% in OTA or Biology courses must repeat these courses.
 Only one repeat is allowed.
 The student may not enroll in a course more than two times without an appeal to the Selection and Retention committee.
 If repeating these courses puts a student out of the program sequence, the student will be able to continue at a later date only if space is available.

-No OTA course or PTA 222 - Kinesiology may be repeated more than once, or enrolled in more than twice without review by the retention committee.
+No OTA course may be repeated more than once, or enrolled in more than twice without review by the retention committee.

-Students may only repeat/re-enroll in PTA 222 - Kinesiology and/or OTA courses on a space available basis.
+Students may only repeat/re-enroll in OTA courses on a space available basis.

 More information regarding specific classroom and fieldwork education grading policies is available in the student handbook which is distributed at orientation.